marrese/RepData_PeerAssessment1/PA1_template.md

 ```r
 peak_hour <- t.interval.steps[which.max(t.interval.steps$steps),1]*24/2400
 ```
 Since the dataset contains 5-minutes interval a total of 288 interval data has been generated (`t.interval.steps`).
-May be noted that there is a peak at 8.35.
+It may be noted that there is a peak at 8.35 o'clock.

 ## Inputing missing values